 Similarities Between Heat Pumps and Air Conditioners

-Despite their differences, both systems share core characteristics that ensure your home stays comfortable:
+Despite their differences, both systems share core technological characteristics that ensure your home stays comfortable, efficient, and reliable:

 - Refrigerant Cycle: Both use refrigerant to transfer heat and remove humidity.

-- Efficiency Ratings: Both are rated by SEER2 (Seasonal Energy Efficiency Ratio) and EER2, helping you compare cooling performance.
+- Efficiency Ratings: Both are rated by SEER2 (Seasonal Energy Efficiency Ratio) and EER2, helping you compare cooling performance and energy savings.

-- Components: Both utilize indoor evaporator coils and outdoor compressor/condenser units.
+- Components: Both utilize indoor evaporator coils and outdoor compressor/condenser units engineered for quiet operation.

-- Maintenance: Both require regular AC maintenance, such as air filter replacement and coil cleaning, to maintain peak performance.
+- Maintenance: Both require regular AC maintenance, such as air filter replacement and coil cleaning, to breathe cleaner air and maintain peak performance.

 “The simplest way I would describe the similarities is air conditioner and heat pump both transfer heat from inside your home and expel it to the exterior via the condensing fan motor on the air conditioner,” Mike Lea, co-owner of Lea Heating & Air Conditioning in East Dundee, IL, said.